 NCECA is committed to the exhibition and expansion of contemporary ceramic practice including diverse approaches that range from utilitarian and designed objects to sculpture, installations, site-specific and performative events.

-A member driven organization, NCECA is enriched by the innovation and vision that emerges from our community to present ceramic art of the highest caliber in the form of Concurrent Independent Exhibitions (CIEs).
-CIEs represent an important feature of NCECA’s Annual Conference experience bringing high visibility to the work of participating artists.
-Moreover, NCECA’s efforts to site and promote CIEs expand awareness of and engagement with ceramic art for audiences that travel to and reside throughout the conference’s host region.
+A member driven organization, NCECA is enriched by the innovation and vision that emerges from our community to present ceramic art of the highest caliber in the form of Concurrent Exhibitions (CEs).
+CEs represent an important feature of NCECA’s Annual Conference experience bringing high visibility to the work of participating artists.
+Moreover, NCECA’s efforts to site and promote IEs expand awareness of and engagement with ceramic art for audiences that travel to and reside throughout the conference’s host region.

 NCECA promotes exhibitions through the conference guide and scheduled bus tours that bring attendees to many of the exhibitions.
 While NCECA makes efforts to cluster the shows within art/ cultural districts to maximize viewer attendance, it is not able to guarantee that all exhibition venues will be included on tour routes.